Career Education Information Advice Guidance (CEIAG)

 Develop themselves through career and work-related education Learn about careers and the world of work develop career management and employability skills

 Provision of external and independent careers guidance

 An independent qualified Careers Advisor attends the school at regular and key times throughout the academic year to provide individual advice and guidance to students.
 All careers advice and guidance given is person centred, impartial, unbiased and confidential (within legal confines) and meets professional standards of practice.

-Independent and impartial careers information, advice and guidance is provided in schools for students from year 9 onwards by qualified careers advisers who are attached to the school from Prospects.
+Independent and impartial careers information, advice and guidance is provided in schools for students from year 8 onwards by qualified careers advisers who are attached to the school.